A detailed look at all the neatest Boeing 797 design elements

 When are we likely to see the first real 797 design?

 With the current state of air travel, my guess is that we are 5-7 years away from seeing anything official from Boeing regarding the 797.
-They’ve currently got their hands full with the 737 MAX and 777X programs, and beyond that, demand for new airplanes is virtually nonexistent.
+They’ve currently got their hands full with the 777X program, and beyond that, demand for new airplanes is virtually nonexistent.

 Boeing 797 design strategy